dy/piezo/docs/r&d.md

   + `#` is part of variable name anyways
 - `'Oscillator'()` is unusual construct...
 - not clear if `'oscillator'`, `'Oscillator'`, `oscillator` and `Oscillator` resolve to the same
+- can cause conflicts with "bad" names, like `pipe/arg`

 ## [ ] Ranges: how to organize in wasm level?